jwanaalgazu/Software-Development-and-Documentation/README.md

 # SDD Section 1 Course
-This repository shall conyains some samples fot=r this course.\ For examples this shall include:-
+This repository shall conyains some samples for this course.\ For examples this shall include:-
 - MarkDown
 - AsciiDoc